hyperledger/besu-docs/docs/Tutorials/Developer-Quickstart.md

 !!! important

-    Select an IP address and port map that aren't being used for the other containers.
+    Select an IP address and port map not being used for the other containers.
 Additionally mount the newly created folder `./config/nodes/newnode` to the `/opt/besu/keys` directory of the new node, as seen in the example above.

 ### 4. Update Prometheus configuration

-Update `prometheus.yml` under [`./config/prometheus/`](https://github.com/ConsenSys/quorum-dev-quickstart/tree/master/files/besu/config/prometheus) to enable metrics gathering and to show up under Grafana.
+Update `prometheus.yml` in the `./config/prometheus/` directory to configure metrics to display in Grafana.

 Insert the following under `scrape_configs` section in the file.
-Make sure to change the `job_name` and `targets` appropriately if you have changed them:
+Ensure you change `job_name` and `targets` appropriately if you've updated them.

 ```yaml
 - job_name: newnode